M-o-a-T/moat-kv/docs/source/command_line.rst

    The DistKV entry to affect.
 Path elements '+' and '#' match exactly-one and one-or-more subpaths.
 The most specific path wins.

+.. program:: distkv client acl

+Manipulate access control lists stored in DistKV.

+.. program:: distkv client acl list

+Generate a list of known ACLs.

+.. program:: distkv client acl get

+Retrieve the flags at a specific ACL path.

+If the path does not contain any flags, print ``-``.

+.. option:: -v, --verbose

+   Add metadata.
+Default: a single string.

+.. option:: -y, --yaml

+   Print as YAML.
+Default.
+Python (if verbose) or a single string.

+.. option:: <acl>

+   The ACL to modify.
+Mandatory.

+.. option:: <path>

+   The ACL path from which to retrieve the flags.

+.. program:: distkv client acl set

+Set the flags at a specific ACL path.

+Nothing is printed if neither ``--verbose`` nor ``--yaml`` is used.

+.. option:: -v, --verbose

+   Print the resulting metadata.

+.. option:: -y, --yaml

+   Print as YAML.
+Default.
+Python.

+.. option:: -a, --acl <MODES>

+   The flag values to set.
+Start with ``+`` to add, ``-`` to remove modes.
+   Use an empty argument (``''``) to remove all rights.
+A lone ``-`` removes the entry.

+.. option:: <acl>

+   The ACL to modify.
+Mandatory.

+.. option:: <path>

+   The ACL path to add or modify.

+.. program:: distkv client acl test

+Check whether an ACL allows access.

+.. option:: -v, --verbose

+   Print a more verbose record.
+Default: One of ``+`` or ``-``.

+.. option:: -m, --mode <mode>

+   Check this mode (single letter).
+The default is "x".

+.. option:: -a, --acl <acl>

+   In addition to the user's current ACL, also check the flag on the named ACL.

+   There is no indication which of the two failed.
+This is intentional.

+.. option:: <path>

+   The path to check.

+.. program:: distkv client acl dump

+Dump an ACL's content.

+.. option:: -y, --yaml

+   Print as YAML.
+Default.
+Python.

+.. option:: -d, --as-dict TEXT

+   Print as dictionary. ``TEXT`` is the key used for the ACL data.

+   Default: Emit a list.

+   Using this flag requires storing the whole ACL in memory, which is usually not a problem (unlike for data).

+.. option:: <name>

+   The name of the ACL to dump.
+Mandatory.

+.. option:: <path>

+   The path to start dumping at.
+Default: the root.

 .. program:: distkv client code